antonielbordin/learning-express-fastify-nest/README.md

   - Ease of development and maintenance
   - Learning curve of each framework
   - Native features vs. external dependencies

-## 🤝 Contributing

-Feel free to contribute with:

-  - Documentation improvements
-  - New features
-  - Bug fixes
-  - Additional examples

 ## 📝 License

 This project is intended for educational purposes.